What does Kicking in Counter-Strike mean?

 Getting yourself kicked isn’t that easy.
 Here is a guide how to do it:

 - Once you’ve activated the Command Console, open it with “~” during the game:

 - Find and copy the numbers next to your name

-That’s what you need to type into the console to start the kick vote during a match.
-If you haven’t activated the Command Console already then you can find full instructions on how to do this here (add a link to a previous article there) and keep in mind this is something that needs to be done if you’ve never done this.
+That’s what you need to type into the Developer Console to start the kick vote during a match.
+If you haven’t activated the Developer Console already keep in mind this is something that needs to be done if you’ve never done this.

 Trying to kick yourself doesn’t always work out as planned.
-This only launched the vote kick for yourself, it doesn’t mean the players will vote to kick you.
 Some players might vote against it to keep you in the game.
-So this isn’t a fool-proof way of getting removed from the game.
-Quitting in the middle of a game should be used as a last resort option if you cannot get kicked, for example, if one or multiple players are targeting you with harassment and they keep voting against kicking you.
+Quitting in the middle of a game should be used as a last resort option if you cannot get kicked.

 If you are being kicked from too many Competitive matches then you can also be flagged.
 Being kicked too much gives you a Competitive Cooldown as well.
 If you decide to go AFK to get kicked then be aware that being AFK or not participating in matches may also result in a Competitive Cooldown.

 Vote kicking isn’t something that should be taken lightly.
 No one should do this if possible and Valve even posted on Steam about this saying that players should just report toxic and abusive players in-game instead of kicking them.
 That’s not always a viable option for some players and there’s a wide range of reasons why someone needs to leave a game.

 We can’t judge people who vote to kick themselves too harshly without knowing the full circumstances.
 Still: vote kicking should only be done as a last resort.
 Remember that Valve does punish people for ‘abusing’ the system!